-All outings leave from the Student Life Office in Bouck Hall unless otherwise noted.
+All outings leave from the Center for Community Engagement in Bouck Hall unless otherwise noted.
 Check the calendar for dates and details on departure times.

 Animal Shelter Support

 Walk dogs, brush cats, and yes, clean cages, but when the work is done, there’s always time to just play with the animals.
 Minutes from campus, the shelter is open Wed-Friday from 1-5 pm.

 Every minute of every day, someone needs blood.
 Participate in the annual Red Cross Blood Drive, one of SUNY Cobleskill’s largest events!
 Bring a friend and join the mission to maintain a safe and stable blood supply.